jim-easterbrook/pywws/src/doc/guides/weather_ini.rst

 This section specifies tasks that are to be carried out for every data sample during 'live logging', i.e. every 48 seconds.

 ``services`` is a list of 'services' to upload data to.
+Some are just a single word, others have one or more parameters and need to be enclosed in brackets.
 Each one listed must have a module in ``pywws.service`` or your modules directory.
 See :ref:`integration - other services<guides-integration-other>` for more detail.
 pywws will automatically limit the frequency of service uploads according to each service's requirements.